Quake (video game): Ports

+In 1998, LBE Systems and Lazer-Tron released a prototype titled Quake: Arcade Tournament Edition in the arcades in limited quantities.
+R-Comp Interactive published the game for RISC OS as Quake Resurrection in 1999, including the total conversion Malice and expansion Q!Zone, although community-made source ports such as ArcQuake were also available.

 An unreleased Game Boy Advance port of Quake was in development from Randy Linden in 2002, and was pitched to id Software in that year.
 The port was rejected by the company, and Linden's work would remain unused until prototypes of his work were dumped in June 2022.
 Two homebrew ports of Quake for the Nintendo DS exist, QuakeDS and CQuake.
 Both run well; however, multiplayer does not work on QuakeDS.
 Since the source code for Quake was released, a number of unofficial ports have been made available for PDAs and mobile phones, such as PocketQuake, as well as versions for the Symbian S60 series of mobile phones and Android mobile phones.
 The Rockbox project also distributes a version of Quake that runs on some MP3 players.

 In 2005, id Software signed a deal with publisher Pulse Interactive to release a version of Quake for mobile phones.
 The game was engineered by Californian company Bear Naked Productions.
 Initially due to be released on only two mobile phones, the Samsung Nexus (for which it was to be an embedded game) and the LG VX360.
-Quake mobile was reviewed by GameSpot on the Samsung Nexus and they cited its US release as October 2005; they also gave it a "Best Mobile Game" in their E3 2005 Editor's Choice Awards.
+Quake Mobile was reviewed by GameSpot on the Samsung Nexus and they cited its US release as October 2005; they also gave it a "Best Mobile Game" in their E3 2005 Editor's Choice Awards.
 It is unclear as to whether the game actually did ship with the Samsung Nexus.
 The game is only available for the DELL x50v and x51v, both of which are PDAs, not mobile phones.
 Quake Mobile does not feature the Nine Inch Nails soundtrack due to space constraints.
 Quake Mobile runs the most recent version of GL Quake (Quake v.1.09 GL 1.00) at 800x600 resolution and 25 fps.
 The most recent version of Quake Mobile is v.1.20 which has stylus support.
 There was an earlier version v.1.19 which lacked stylus support.
 The two Quake expansion packs, Scourge of Armagon and Dissolution of Eternity, are also available for Quake Mobile.